An expert's guide to CRUD APIs: designing a robust one

 Executing SQL queries or using an ORM is a trendy discussion, which answer is in my opinion related to your business needs and team constraints plus personal preferences.

-1) Best practices to Designing a RESTful API for scalability and maintainability
+1) CRUD API best practices to design a RESTful API for scalability and maintainability

 There are two use cases for building your CRUD API: